 Next, focus on business management: Where are you making money, and what are your most profitable crops?
-“When you’re culling salad mix or weeding, your mind should be racing away on what you can do better and what techniques or equipment can help accomplish that,” Paul suggests.
-“Conferences, reading lots of publications and books, and visiting other farms are invaluable for making your farm a more profitable business.”
+"When you're culling salad mix or weeding, your mind should be racing away on what you can do better and which techniques or equipment can help accomplish that," Paul suggests.
+"Conferences, reading lots of publications and books, and visiting other farms are invaluable for making your farm a more profitable business."

 Sandy adds that too many beginners try to grow more than they can handle.
 "We try to grow exactly what we need and not waste it," she says.
 "We also try to keep our farm neat and organized, so we and our workers can feel proud of it."

 The Arnolds maintain a good balance between work and family life.
 They spend time with their children, who are integrally involved in the farm, and extended family.
 They take several weeks of vacation every year, often combining travel with speaking engagements.